prokoudine/ardour-tutorial/content/mixing-sessions/dynamics/index.en.md

 ![LSP Compressor Mono](en/ardour7-lsp-compressor-mono.png)

+If you want to speed up learning how to use a compressor, a generally good idea is to insert one scope visualization plugin before the compressor and one right after, then open both

 ## Gating

 The simplest kind of a _gate_ allows a signal to pass through when it is over a